deuxcoast/ask-dvc/README.md

 <img src="./resources/project-bracket-logo.png" width=25% height=25% > </img>

-askDVC was built over 4 weeks as part of Project Bracket at Diablo Valley College.
+askDVC was built over 4 weeks in the Spring of 2025 as part of [Project Bracket](https://projectbracket.webflow.io/) at Diablo Valley College.

 ## Team Members